-Welcome to my website, glad to have you here!
+Welcome, glad to have you here!

 I held many positions prior to starting out in the business world back in 2004, but there is a common thread to all of them – I like to build – to create – to leave things in a better place than when I found them.
 These sentiments ring true whether I was welding in a factory, tearing apart retail planograms or building out a marketing department.
 I simply love to build and create.